chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 | Once clicking on that Code-word dropdown arrow symbol, he/she should be able to view “Create Code-word Set” and “Delete Code-word Set” option                                                                 |        |          |
 | After clicking on “Create Code-word Set” from the drop-down list, he/she should be redirected to Code-Word set page where they should be able to set a unique name for that set and fill the data in that codeword set by uploading the list of codeword from Basic Small or Basic Large file from the dropdown                       |        |          |

- ## 2.04 [Sreelekha(Modal,Data and Controller), Naveen Nuggu (views, rules - codewords)] - As an instructor, I want the app to always have my Basic small codeword set (with 90 unique codewords) and a second Large Codeword Set (with 200 unique codewords) and instructors are not allowed to delete them.
+ ## 2.04 [Sreelekha(Modal,Data and Controller), Naveen Nuggu (views, rules - codewords), Ujjawal(View_cordwordset)] - As an instructor, I want the app to always have my Basic small codeword set (with 90 unique codewords) and a second Large Codeword Set (with 200 unique codewords) and instructors are not allowed to delete them.

 | Acceptance Criteria                                                                         | Yes/No | Comments |
 |---------------------------------------------------------------------------------------------|--------|----------|